EngineersNeedArt/Space-Tug_3DModel/README.md

 <img width="600" src="https://github.com/EngineersNeedArt/Space-Tug_3DModel/blob/dce04861a5cef8d03a4c85f8b9c44e6e0fc769e9/print_images/Space%20Tug%20-%20Arms%20One%20Piece.jpeg" alt="Space tug arms printed as one-piece">
 </p>

 I experimented with 3D printing the stowed arms as a single piece each to make it unneccesary to glue the four parts together for each arm.
 This might make sense for the manipulating arm poses as well.
+The photo above shows the arms fresh out of the printer - the supports and base still attached.

 <p align="center">
 <img width="600" src="https://github.com/EngineersNeedArt/Space-Tug_3DModel/blob/54c74b945e894f50eca5a36db999b250b19f4924/print_images/Space%20Tug%20-%20Exterior%20Floor.jpeg" alt="Exterior floor of Space Tug.">